lambdaclass/concrete/ROADMAP.md

     solver/kernel evidence class, pins counterexample output, records solver name/version/encoding hash, and proves ordinary linear/bv obligations stay on `omega`/`bv_decide` rather than drifting into external SMT.
+20. Add a small set of interesting end-of-Phase-2 VC/SMT examples.
+These are not a second flagship phase and not a broad workload ladder; each example must force one named VC/SMT surface and carry an oracle or report gate.
+Good
+    candidates:
+    - `packet_window`: parse a fixed packet window where header length, payload offset, and checksum slice bounds must line up.
+Demonstrates mixed bounds, div/mod, and source-level counterexamples for bad lengths.
+    - `fixed_point_filter`: Q-format arithmetic with `#[overflow_checked]`,
+      showing kernel-proved linear bounds, SMT-owned nonlinear products, and an oracle over sample vectors.
+    - `chunked_hash_padding`: HMAC-shaped block-count arithmetic over a small toy hash, demonstrating why SMT helps with symbolic padding summaries while byte/word facts stay in ProofKit/`bv_decide`.
+    - `rate_limiter`: guarded branch/path feasibility over counters and caps,
+      showing SMT over path facts and a false-postcondition counterexample when a guard is weakened.
+    - `ring_buffer_indices`: wraparound index arithmetic with fixed capacity, demonstrating which facts stay kernel-owned and which require explicit solver trust or a future replay lemma.
+    Each one must show default no-SMT behavior, `--smt` behavior, provenance, replay status, policy effect, and at least one negative variant that stays a non-proof.
+If an example needs language features from Phase 8 or runtime obligations from Phase 7, keep it as a README stub that names the blocker instead of faking the result.

 ## Phase 3: Proof Authoring And Automation